 Post Processing

 This plugin series lets algorithms generate a skeleton first and then provides a set of functions to beautify it step-by-step to get a whole map.
-This so-called post-processing is independent of the chosen algorithm – in other words: you can use all the features described below in combination with every map generation algorithm (but not the algorithms from the snippet-based plugin, sorry).
+This so-called post-processing is independent of the chosen algorithm – in other words: you can use all the features described below in combination with every map generation algorithm.

 Each function tries to imitate a map designer’s work step when mapping.
 These steps are: